Dynamic data masking for Azure SQL Database and Azure Synapse Analytics

-Dynamic data masking can be configured by the Azure Database admin, server admin, or SQL Security Manager roles.
+Dynamic data masking can be configured by the Azure SQL Database admin, server admin, or SQL Security Manager roles.

 Dynamic data masking policy

 - SQL users excluded from masking - A set of SQL users or AAD identities that get unmasked data in the SQL query results.
 Users with administrator privileges are always excluded from masking, and see the original data without any mask.

 - Masking rules - A set of rules that define the designated fields to be masked and the masking function that is used.
 The designated fields can be defined using a database schema name, table name, and column name.